 Denote by \(\overline{ab} = 10a +b\) the two-digit number whose first and second digits are \(a\) and \(b\) respectively.
 Do there exist two \(2\)-digit numbers \(\overline{ab}\) and \(\overline{cd}\) such that \(\overline{ab} \times \overline{cd} = \overline{abcd}\)?
 (Here \(\overline{abcd}\) is a four-digit number with digits \(a\), \(b\), \(c\) and \(d\), i.e. \(\overline{abcd} = 1000a + 100b +10c +d\).)

-Sixty children came to a maths circle at UCL.
-Among any ten children who came to the circle there are three from the same school.
-Show that there are 15 children from the same school among all the children who came to the maths circle.
+Sixty children came to the maths circle.
+Among any group of ten children, there are always at least three who go to the same school.
+Prove that there must be at least fifteen children from one school among all sixty who came to the maths circle.